Kadoa icon

 The key components of unstructured data ETL are:

-2. Transform: Automatically cleaning and mapping the extracted data into the desired structured format.
+3. Transform: Automatically clean and format the data into structured formats

-3. Load: Loading the transformed data into databases or delivering it via API for consumption by downstream applications.
+4. Load: Deliver transformed data into databases or via APIs for downstream applications

 Traditional use cases: